Mile End Old Town, Middlesex, London

 In 1907, the workhouse became embroiled in a scandal relating to excessive payments made by the Board of Guardians to local tradesmen and contractors, notably a coal dealer named Joseph Cade and a builder named James Calcutt.
 After being convicted of fraud, Calcutt claimed that a number of Board members had accepted bribes from him in return for giving him contracts and for paying inflated bills submitted by him.
 Ten members and ex-members of the Board (Joseph Gilson, Samuel Gilder, Thomas Gould, Rowland Hirst, John Edward Kemp, Jonathan Edward Loftus, Archibald Walter Ridpath, James Frederick Stammers, Walter Trott, John George Warren) then stood trial for having conspired with Calcutt to defraud the Board.
 On August 7th 1908, after a lengthy trial, all were found guilty of conspiracy and of corruptly receiving gifts.
 All received a sentence of a fine and imprisonment with hard labour, except for Gilson who received just a fine.
 Hirst, a former mayor of Stepney, and in whose public house much of the bribery took place, received the severest sentence of a £250 fine and two years imprisonment with hard labour.

-In 1925, Mile End Old Town became part of a new Stepney Union.
+In 1925, Mile End Old Town became part of an enlarged Stepney Union.
 In 1930, the Mile End site was taken over by London County Council and became Mile End Hospital.
 More recently it operated as Mile End Accident and Emergency Hospital, and then as Mile End Hospital.
 Most of the workhouse buildings have now been demolished.